connorcerf/global-layoff-risk-analysis-sql/README.md

 Organizations and investors should:

-- Evaluate burn rate discipline
+- Avoid overspending
-- Stress test hiring assumptions
+- Make sure hiring decisions still make sense if growth slows
 - Prioritize sustainable scaling over aggressive expansion

 ---

-### 3. Do Not Rely on the Company Stage as a Safety Signal
+### 3. Do Not Rely on the Company's Stage as a Safety Signal

 Risk is present across all stages.

 Decision-makers should focus on:

 - Operational efficiency
-- Hiring discipline
+- Avoid hiring faster than growth can support
 - Capital allocation strategy

 ---